hedgedoc/hedgedoc/docs/content/setup/community.md

 ### FreeBSD

-HedgeDoc is available in the FreeBSD _ports_ repository.
-After installation, customise your `config.json` file, referring to the official HedgeDoc documentation.
+HedgeDoc was available in the FreeBSD _ports_ repository.
+However, it has been removed due to lack of maintenance.

 [Ports Repository](https://freshports.org/www/hedgedoc)